greenwoodad/nmrsync/README.md

 path in the input file.
 This rsync is performed with different customizable options copying permissions, modification times, or group information which enables (at least on my system) copying to a mounted windows file share.

-I run this as a cron job every five minutes as well as every week with a second input file to ensure data is still eventually transferred after network or power outages.
+I personally run this as a cron job every five minutes as well as every week with a second input file to ensure data is still eventually transferred after network or power outages.

 ## Prerequisites